hiteshtawar/ops-guide-simple/docs/ARCHITECTURE.md

 - **Default (JAR-bundled)**: YAML files in `src/main/resources/runbooks/` are bundled in the JAR, so you need to rebuild and redeploy the JAR to include new runbooks.
 This is the simplest setup.
 - **External Path (Zero-Deployment)**: Configure `runbook.location=file:/path/to/runbooks/` in `application.yml` to load YAML files from the file system.
 With this setup, you can add new YAML files without redeploying—just restart the service or enable hot-reload.

+**External Path Options:**
+1. **Container Volume Mount** (Recommended): Mount a volume in your container (e.g., ECS task definition, Kubernetes ConfigMap/Secret, or Docker volume) pointing to `/opt/runbooks/`.
+Configure `runbook.location=file:/opt/runbooks/` and update runbooks by updating the mounted volume—no container restart needed if hot-reload is enabled.
+2. **S3-based Storage** (Future Enhancement): Store runbooks in S3 and sync them to a local path on container startup, or implement an S3 watcher to automatically reload when files change.
+This enables centralized runbook management across multiple service instances.

 **Prerequisite:** The only requirement is that downstream services must have **PATCH, POST, or DELETE APIs** ready for the steps to be executed.
 The runbook system will automatically call these APIs based on the YAML configuration.

 **Business Impact:**